vmsaif/ant-path-finding-using-A-Star-algorithm/README.md

 2. **Craft the Terrain:** Mold the landscape by placing obstacles, open terrains, grasslands, or swamplands.
 Each terrain type presents a unique challenge to the AI.
 Grasslands make the ant take longer to cross than open terrains, and swamplands prolong its journey even more.
 Obstacles?
 They're the ultimate roadblock, making paths impassable.
 3. **The Ant's Quest:** Once you've crafted your masterpiece, sit back and watch the ant embark on its quest to find the goal.
 Behind the scenes is the formidable A* algorithm, aided by the Manhattan distance heuristic function.
 But you don't need to dive into these complexities; your main course is the visual spectacle of the ant navigating its way through the challenges you've set.

 Note: You can even make it further challenging by limiting the count of each terrain type.
-For example, you can limit yourself from using the number of obstacles, grasslandsand, swamplands you can use.
+For example, you can limit yourself from using the number of obstacles, grassland, and swamplands you can use.
 This will make the mage creation more challenging.

 ## Logic and Design of Program